IIShortyII/iui_project/README.md

 ## Camera and internet access

 The Drunk-o-meter app requires camera permissions.
-In order to allow camera access, you have to allow them in the app settings first (long click on app icon, "App Info").
+In order to allow camera access, you have to allow them in the app settings first (long click on app icon on home screen, "App Info").
 The app requires the device to have internet access to work.

 ## How to run the Drunk-o-meter application: